About Kay Danes

 Women In Business Australia (Link)

-Adjunct Lecturer (Casual) University of New England (Humanities, Arts, Social Sciences & Education -HASSE)
+Adjunct Lecturer - University of New England (Humanities, Arts, Social Sciences & Education -HASSE)

 Human Resources Manager, British Embassy (Middle East)